DrChristophFH/ttd/docs/contribution.md

    2. Don't use more than one consecutive blank line.
    3. Don't use blank lines at the start or end of a method.
 9. Single Line Statements
    1. Braces must always be used, even for single-line statements.
 10. Nesting
     1. Avoid deep nesting.
     2. Prefer early returns to deep nesting.
 11. Conditions
-    1. Split complex conditions into separate variables. (e.g., `bool playerIsGrounded = m.z == floor.z && ...;`) THe compiler is smart enough to inline these.
+    1. Split complex conditions into separate variables. (e.g., `bool playerIsGrounded = m.z == floor.z && ...;`) The compiler is smart enough to inline these.
-12. `var`
+12. Using `var` keyword
     1. Prefer explicit types over 'var' keyword.
     2. Only use 'var' when the exact type is already there on the right side of the assignment.
     3. Do not use 'var' for simple types like `int`, `string`, etc.
     4. Prefer `ExampleClass instance2 = new();` over `var instance2 = new ExampleClass();`
 13. Documentation
     1. Always document your classes and public methods and properties.
     2. Use `/** * */` for documentation comments.

+> [!NOTE]
+> All guidelines are "GUIDE"lines, not "FOLLOW OR DIE"lines.
+If you have a good reason to break a guideline, be it for readability, performance, or any other reason, do so.
+Just make sure to document your reasoning, ideally in the code itself or in the pull request.
+>
+> As with everything, the guidelines serve as a starting point.
+If you have a better idea, feel free to propose it.
+We are always open to improvements.
+The goal is consistency, readability, and maintainability.